Mabuchi Solitons and Relative Ding Stability of Toric Fano Varieties: Introduction

-\textit{Acknowledgment.} The author would like to thank An-Min Li, Li Sheng, Ya-Long Shi, Naoto Yotsutani and Bin Zhou for several valuable suggestions and discussions.
-The author is supported by China Postdoctoral Science Foundation.
-The computations are under the aid of Wolfram $\textrm{Mathematica}^{\circledR}$.
+The author would like to thank An-Min Li, Li Sheng, Ya-Long Shi, and Satoshi Nakamura for helpful discussions.
+Specially thanks to Naoto Yotsutani and Bin Zhou for valuable suggestions and discussions.
+We use \textsl{Wolfram Mathematica} to compute the examples and \textsl{GeoGebra} to make the figure.
+The author is supported by NSFC (No. 751203123) and Fundamental Research Funds for the Central Universities (No. 531118010149).